rhelsing/accord_documentation/transform_v2.md

 ### Perform Key: `map`

-Define field mappings between Input and new columns generated through calculations, and Output. **Placeholder** Explain how to name generated columns.
-Perhaps those names should be user defined?
+Define field mappings between Input and new columns generated through calculations, and Output.

 This key should contain only a single object with the Input/Generated columns as keys and Output columns as values.
+Any columns that are excluded from the `map` will not be included in the output.
+Therefore, make sure to include all columns in your map.

 **Example**